Factbox - Key political risks to watch in Pakistan

 What to watch:

+- Any escalation of Pakistan's power crisis which could lead to violent protests, and the authorities' reaction to those protests.

--- Further attacks by militants.
+- Further attacks by militants.
 The assaults on high-profile military facilities have shown the continued ability of Taliban fighters to attack even protected targets.

--- Talks with the Taliban?
-The deputy commander of the Pakistan Taliban said in December his group was in talks with the government, which the prime minister and interior minister then denied.

-President Zardari's treatment in Dubai for what could be a minor heart attack has sparked rumours that he may resign.
+Whether talks with the Taliban materialise officially.

+Relations between Afghanistan and Pakistan are strained, with cross-border attacks reported by both sides.
+Those tensions will only be strained by Pakistani Interior Minister Rehman Malik's allegation in early August that elements of the Afghan government are likely to be supporting a senior Pakistani Taliban commander who wants to overthrow the Islamabad government.

+Those charges may be an attempt to divert attention from repeated accusations from some Afghan lawmakers that Pakistan's spy agency, the Inter-services Intelligence (ISI), is behind assassinations and suicide bombings in Afghanistan, something Pakistan vehemently denied.

 What to watch: